Ph.D. Arizona State University

-Her work has been mentioned in leading outlets including New York Times, Wall Street Journal, Time, Forbes, Fast Company, and Entrepreneur.
-It has also been covered in lifestyle magazines such as Women’s Health, Allure, Shape, Prevention, Consumer Reports, and Good Housekeeping.
+Her work has been mentioned in leading outlets, including the New York Times, Wall Street Journal, Time, Forbes, Fast Company and Entrepreneur.
+It has also been covered in lifestyle magazines such as Women’s Health, Allure, Shape, Prevention, Consumer Reports and Good Housekeeping.

-Dr. Scott’s industry background includes marketing management positions at 3M Company, Dial Corporation, and Motorola.
-She enjoys incorporating both her scholarly research and her industry background when she teaches undergraduate consumer behavior and consumer behavior doctoral seminars.
+Scott’s industry background includes marketing management positions at 3M Company, Dial Corporation and Motorola.
+She enjoys incorporating both her scholarly research and industry background when she teaches undergraduate consumer behavior and consumer behavior doctoral seminars.